leonW7/D-Link/POC/Dlink859-1.md

 ![image](5.jpg)

-Step2: To modify the "WebFilterURLs" value, Attacker need to intercpet at BurpSuite after they type "Save" button, and insert command "telnetd" to the parameter as below:
+Step2: To modify the "WebFilterURLs" value, Attacker need to intercpet the POST action at BurpSuite after they type "Save" button, and insert command "telnetd" to the parameter as below:

 ![image](1.png)

-Step3: After sending POST packet as above, this PoC can result in a RCE that executes a "telnetd" command at router as below:
+Step3: After sending POST packet as above, this action can result in a RCE that executes a "telnetd" command at router as below:

 ![image](4.png)

-After that, command has already been added to the URLs, you can't do this at web page directly.
+After that, the command has already been added to the URLs:

 ![image](2.png)